 All talks are in English.

 Talks are usually 30 minutes long (for longer talks we’d get in touch with you directly).
-Afterwards, there will be no Q&A. We will be on a tight schedule and enforce the end of a talk rigorously.
-We suggest timing your presentation in advance.
+There will be no Q&A after the talks - we encourage attendees and speakers to talk to each in the breaks, after the sessions.